George Armstrong Custer: Battle of the Little Bighorn

-An average of the above is 3,500 Indian warriors and leaders.
+An average of the above is 3,500 Indigenous warriors and leaders.

 As the troopers of Custer's five companies were cut down, the native warriors stripped the dead of their firearms and ammunition, with the result that the return fire from the cavalry steadily decreased, while firing from the Indians constantly increased.
 The surviving troopers apparently shot their remaining horses to use as breastworks for a final stand on the knoll at the north end of the ridge.
 The warriors closed in for the final attack and killed every man in Custer's command.
 As a result, the Battle of the Little Bighorn has come to be popularly known as "Custer's Last Stand".